Prince George's County, Maryland: Prince George's County Commuter Rail

 The MARC Train (Maryland Area Rail Commuter) train service has two lines that traverse Prince George's County.
-The Camden Line, which runs between Baltimore Camden Station and Washington Union Station and has six stops in the county at Riverdale, College Park, Greenbelt, Muirkirk, Laurel and Laurel Race Track.
+The Camden Line, which runs between Baltimore Camden Station and Washington Union Station and has five stops in the county at Riverdale, College Park, Greenbelt, Muirkirk, and Laurel.
 The Penn Line runs on the Amtrak route between Pennsylvania and Washington Union stations.
 It has three stops in the county: Bowie State, Seabrook and New Carrollton.

 Airports

 The College Park Airport (CGS), established in 1909, is the world's oldest continuously operated airport and is home to the adjacent College Park Aviation Museum.

 Privately owned general aviation airfields in the county include Freeway Airport (W00) in Mitchellville, Potomac Airfield (VKX) in Friendly, and private heliports.

 The area is served by three airports: Ronald Reagan Washington National Airport (DCA) in Arlington County, Virginia, Baltimore–Washington International Thurgood Marshall Airport (BWI) in neighboring Anne Arundel County, and Dulles International Airport (IAD) in Dulles, Virginia.

 Andrews Air Force Base (ADW), the airfield portion of Joint Base Andrews, is also near Camp Springs.